Documentation

 Tentative

 Close, but not quite there.
-They might be missing one or two items, or the OCR might have had trouble reading something.
+They might be missing one or two items, or the evidence parser might have had trouble reading something.
 Usually worth a manual review.

 Borderline

 Significantly below the threshold.
-They might have the right gear but bad screenshots, or they might genuinely be missing several required items.
+They might have the right gear but incomplete evidence, or they might genuinely be missing several required items.

 Unverified

 The score is too low to indicate they have the required gear.
-They need to update their gear or try again with clearer screenshots.
+They need to update their gear or try again with better evidence.

 Rule Types